Piemontez/opencvflowdocs/src/docs/en/installation.md

 description: 'OpenCV-Flow Installation'
 ---

-There are two ways to use the IDE, online or installing the application for desktop use.
+To run the application, install NodeJS 18+ and perform the steps described in Build and Run.

 ## Online Version

 Acesse from the link [OpenCV-Flow Online](http://online.opencvflow.org/),

-## Desktop

-To install, download the project from git and run the npm install command as below.

 ```bash
 git clone https://github.com/Piemontez/opencvflow.git